Radiation Hardness Studies of RPC Based on Diamond-Like Carbon Electrodes for MEG II Experiment: Evaluation of aging phenomena

 \subsection{DLC peeling}

 Although the adhesion between DLC and polyimide is known to be good, the DLC peeling was observed in the X-ray irradiation area as shown in Fig.~\ref{fig:peeling}.
-The mechanism is estimated that the fluorine separates bonds between the carbons in the DLC.
+To explain the mechanism, it is supposed that the fluorine separates bonds between the carbons in the DLC.
 However, a clear mechanism is not known, and further investigation is needed.